-Located on the outskirts of Panchkula district, Morni Hills is a popular tourist destination for tourists from across the country.
+Located on the outskirts of the Panchkula district, Morni Hills is a popular destination for tourists from across the country.
 The hills are enriched with dense forests and bright greenery which gives you space to feel the natural essence of the place.
-Morni is a village in the state of Haryana that is home to views of the Himalayas, unique species of flora and beautiful landscapes.
+Morni is a village in the state of Haryana that is home to views of the Himalayas, unique species of flora, and beautiful landscapes.

 Dedicated to Goddess Mansa, an avatar of Shakti, this temple is a very popular religious temple that was built in 1851 AD.
 Devotees come here to seek blessings of the Goddess as it is believed that all wishes come true when you pray here with all your heart.

-Morni hill has a fair share of wide roads which are heaven for riders.
+Morni hill has a fair share of wide roads that are heaven for riders.
 Tourists who visit Morni hill enjoy the long bike and car rides on these wide roads and the beautiful sights along the road.

-Tourists can indulge in adventure sports such as rock-climbing, commando nets, rope climbing and more at Morni Hills.
-If gazing at the natural beauty of the place is not your cup of tea then Morni Hills has all these and many more adventure activities to refresh your mind and soul.
+Tourists can indulge in adventure sports such as rock climbing, commando nets, rope climbing, and more at Morni Hills.
+If gazing at the natural beauty of the place is not your cup of tea, then Morni Hills has all these and many more adventure activities to refresh your mind and soul.